xX7/bao-rpi4-bench/README.md

 # bao-rpi4-bench

-Project using Bao hypervisor with FreeRTOS+Linux running haRTStone benchmark.
+Project using Bao Hypervisor running FreeRTOS and Linux.

-Originally based on [Bao Project's][bao] demo project but specialized for Raspberry Pi 4 running FreeRTOS and Linux.
-FreeRTOS executes the haRTSone benchmark to determine the performance and real time capabilities of
+It is originally based on [Bao Project's][bao] demo project but restructured/forked and exclusively for the Raspberry Pi 4.

+FreeRTOS executes the haRTStone benchmark ported by [Daniel Casini, Emiliano Palermiti and Matteo Pampana][hartstone] to determine the performance and real time capabilities of
 FreeRTOS running under a vm environment.

+The haRTStone benchmark has been adjusted to properly work with the Raspberry Pi 4 and bao's version of FreeRTOS.

 ## Install Dependencies